facebookresearch/Mixture-of-Transformers/README.md

 ---

 💬 Excited to try it out?
-With MoT, you’re not just building models—you’re pushing the boundaries of multi-modal AI! 🚀
+We're looking forward to hearing your experience applying MoT to your own multimodal LLM project! 🚀